frovedis/frovedis/doc/manual/python/ml/fpgrowth.md

     total #FIS: 17

+This output will be visible on server side.
 It displays the in memory frequent itemsets, generated fprules, frequent itemsets count which is currently present on the server.

+**No such output will be visible on client side.**

 __Return Value__
 It returns nothing